theacodes/blog.thea.codes/srcs/github-flavored-markdown-on-pypi.md

 title: Github-flavored Markdown descriptions on PyPI
 date: 2018-04-02
 legacy_url: yes
+description: The Python Package Index is now more approachable and beautiful.
 ---

 Last month Dustin Ingram happily proclaimed that [PyPI supports Markdown Descriptions](https://dustingram.com/articles/2018/03/16/markdown-descriptions-on-pypi).
 This took a lot of work - go check out his wonderful blog post on everything it took to get there.